 To date, girls have gained places at the University of Melbourne, Monash University, Princeton, Brown, Columbia, Duke, Georgetown, Harvard, NYU, UCLA, USC, Penn, Wesleyan, George Washington, Johns Hopkins, Northwestern, Northeastern, Barnard, Trinity Dublin, Wake Forest, Richmond, CalTech and Miami.
 Girls have also pursued arts-based courses at Parsons, the Lee Strasberg Institute, the New York Film Academy and the Institute for the Arts, Chicago.
 Scholarships ranging from $10,000 to $80,000 have been awarded, and one of our students won a full merit-based scholarship to Duke University in North Carolina, and two others from Georgia Tech.DISCOVER

 When girls leave Downe House, they find that they are still fully supported by the excellent ‘Post Applicants’ programme which gives alumnae the same level of careers advice and guidance as they received when they were in School.
 They are invited to regular DH LINKS networking events which gives them the opportunity to meet parents and other alumnae working in the same sector.

 The overall aim of the Higher Education team is to help each girl make the best choices for the next stage of their educational journey.
-Meet the team who run the programme here.

 Keep up to date with news and views from the Higher Education and Global Initiatives team by following them on Twitter.